Arthur C. Townley: Politics

-After joining the Socialist Party of North Dakota and running unsuccessfully for the state legislature in 1914, he abandoned the Socialists and criss-crossed the state in a borrowed Model-T Ford, signing up members in a new political party called the Nonpartisan League.
+After joining the Socialist Party of North Dakota and running unsuccessfully for the state legislature in 1914, Townley was recruited by state secretary Henry Teigan to organize the party in the rural western part of the state.
+He was so successful that he abandoned the Socialists and criss-crossed the state in a borrowed Model-T Ford, signing up members in a new political party called the Nonpartisan League.
 His message resonated with the grievances of small farmers against the exploitative big interests: the Minneapolis grain merchants, the railroads, and the eastern banks.

 In 1916, the Nonpartisan League candidate, Lynn Frazier, won the North Dakota gubernatorial election, and in 1919 the state legislature enacted the entire NPL program, consisting of state-owned banks, mills, grain elevators and hail insurance agencies.
 However, the political winds soon turned.
 Newspapers and business groups portrayed the NPL as socialist, and the NPL's lack of political experience led to infighting and corruption.
 Frazier became the first U.S. state governor to be recalled.

 Townley's popularity declined along with the NPL.
 Near the end of World War I, Townley was arrested in Jackson County, Minnesota for "conspiracy to discourage enlistments," based on League pamphlets that questioned the motivations of the American war effort.
 He was convicted by a jury hand-picked by a virulent anti-League judge and served 90 days for the offense in 1921, after appeals were exhausted.
 One of the only other inhabitants of the Jackson County jail was a boy who was serving 30 days due to his inability to pay the fine for stealing an old automobile tire.
 Townley paid his $25 fine and gave him train fare home.

 Finding himself increasingly irrelevant to NPL affairs, he drifted from one failed project to another.
 He founded the short-lived National Producer's Alliance in 1923, and later promoted the drilling of an oil well in Robinson, North Dakota in 1926.
 Through the depression, he worked as a traveling salesman.

-Townley was an independent candidate in the 1934 Minnesota gubernatorial election.
+In 1934, Townley was a candidate for the Farmer-Labor nomination in Minnesota's 9th congressional district in the primary and as an independent candidate for Governor of Minnesota in the general election.
+In the former he lost to Rich T. Buckler with 13,671 votes to Buckler's 17,874 votes.
+In the latter he finished fourth of five candidates with 4,454 votes.

 During the McCarthy era of the 1950s, he lectured for donations on the evils of communism.
 His public accusations that the North Dakota Farmers Union was dominated by Communists led to libel suits against him.

 Townley ran for the U.S. Senate from North Dakota as an independent in 1956 and 1958.
 In 1958, he lost to Republican incumbent William Langer, whose first state office was attorney general on Townley's original Non-Partisan League slate in 1916, and who served two terms as governor of North Dakota in the 1930s before leaving the NPL.